615th Contingency Response Wing: History

 In 2011, the 615th opened an air base for the first time at an undisclosed location in Southwest Asia.
 The base was previously closed.
 Previous operations of the wing had been humanitarian relief missions or opening ports for joint task forces.

-The 615th Contingency Response Wing was inactivated in a ceremony held on 29 May 2012.
+The wing was inactivated in a ceremony held on 29 May 2012.
 Command of its contingency response and operations support groups was transferred to the 621st Contingency Response Wing at Joint Base McGuire-Dix-Lakehurst in New Jersey.